firesim/firesim/docs/Getting-Started-Guides/On-Premises-FPGA-Getting-Started/Initial-Setup/Xilinx-Vitis-FPGAs.rst

 ------------------------------

 We require a base machine that is able to support a |fpga_name| and running Xilinx Vitis.
-For the purposes of this tutorial, we assume you are running with a |fpga_name|.
+For the purposes of this guide, we assume you are running with a |fpga_name|.
 Please refer to the minimum system requirements given in the following link: https://docs.xilinx.com/r/en-US/ug1301-getting-started-guide-alveo-accelerator-cards/Minimum-System-Requirements.
 ``sudo`` access is not needed for the machine except for when the |fpga_name| and corresponding software is installed.